 Can Cost You Plenty!

 Advertising and promotion: If you sell your house yourself, you’ll need to spread the word.
-For a fee, web sites will put pictures of your house on the Internet; you’ll want to place conventional ads in local newspapers and neighborhood flyers, as well.
+For a fee, website owners will put pictures of your house on the internet.
+You may want to place conventional ads in local newspapers and distribute flyers around the neighborhood.
 A flat-fee MLS listing will reach buyers through real estate agents.
-Of course, you’ll need for-sale signs.
-Staging an open house or two will help (don’t forget the invitations, signs, coffee and doughnuts . . . ).
-Sell to a direct Cash Buyer in Cincinnati.
+Of course, you’ll need “For Sale” signs.
+Staging an open house or two will also help (don’t forget the invitations, signs, coffee, and doughnuts).

 Homeowner’s insurance protects the property owner from losses due to fire, theft, or other catastrophes.
 Mortgage lenders usually require such insurance, since the property itself is their security against the loan.
 Specialty insurance protects against such risks as flooding and earthquake damage that aren’t covered by conventional homeowner’s insurance.

 Other closing costs include attorney fees.
-Estimate 1 percent to 1.5 percent of the selling price.
-(For a $100,000 home, that would be $1,000 to $1,500.)
+Estimate 1%-1.5% of the selling price.
+(For a $100,000 home, that will come to $1,000-$1,500.)
 Closing costs also include:

-- Title search to uncover the history of ownership of the property and any liens, encumbrances, encroachments or easements it may have.
+- Title search to uncover the history of ownership of the property and any liens, encumbrances, encroachments, or easements it may have.

-- Title insurance to protect the lender and property owner from claims against the ownership of the property that were not disclosed in the title-search report.
+- Title insurance to protect the lender and property owner from claims against the ownership of the property that were not disclosed in the title search report.

 - Survey to identify the physical boundaries and characteristics of the property, including any structures, wells, fences, and utility easements.